firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 date: 2020-03-23 16:39:13
 ---

 **Note:** `AMiGA` was designed for use by scientists with different backgrounds in bioinformatics.
-To make `AMiGA` accessible for users with no experience in using `Python` or a command termina l.
-I have tried to somewhat thorough in my instructions here.
+To make `AMiGA` accessible for users with no experience in using `Python` or a command terminal,  I have added detailed instructions on host to install `AMiGA`.

 ### [Required] Download repository or code